DevHackerGamer/sports-live/docs/src/content/docs/guides/stack.md

 ---
 title: Technology Stack
-description: Overview of the tools and technologies used in Sports Feed.
+description: Overview of the tools and technologies used in Sports Live.
 ---

 This project is built using modern web technologies optimized for real-time responsiveness, scalability, and developer productivity.
 The stack was selected to support low-latency updates, serverless architecture, and rapid development.